Blue Cheese vs Parmigiano Reggiano Cheese

 Parmigiano Reggiano is an iconic Italian cheese produced in specific regions of Italy, including Parma, Reggio Emilia, Modena, and parts of Mantua and Bologna.
 It is made from raw cow's milk and aged at least 12 months, developing a deep, complex flavor that's slightly nutty and salty.
 Parmigiano Reggiano is essential in Italian cooking and as a finishing cheese.

-Blue Cheese comes from France.
-Parmigiano Reggiano Cheese originated from Italy.
+• Origin: Blue Cheese (France), Parmigiano Reggiano Cheese (Italy)

 Pairing Comparison